Amit Dutta: Retrospectives

-In March 2015, at the Centre Pompidou, Paris, the 37th edition of Cinéma du Réel conducted a major retrospective of 14 of his features and short-films, curated by eminent curator and film-critic Marie-Pierre Duhamel Muller entitled “Amit Dutta: Through the Looking Glass,” followed by a round table conference dedicated to discussing his work where using excerpts from Amit Dutta's films, the participants went over the different stages of his filmography and artistic path.

-Marie-Pierre Duhamel in her introduction to the retrospective writes:

-“Amit Dutta explores the expressive dimensions of cinema as a time machine.
-He builds up a universe for the spectator where research feeds the imaginary, where the arts, history and mythology form part of landscapes and gestures and where knowledge enchants reality.” and that his body of work evokes “the philosophical majesty of the image.”

 Dutta's films have been compiled and screened as comprehensive retrospectives at several points in his career.

+In 2010 the 56th International Short Film Festival Oberhausen profiled the director with seven of his short-films.

+In March 2014 India's national academy of fine arts - Lalit Kala Akademi - organized a Cinema And Art Festival at the Government Museum and Art Gallery in Chandigarh which showcased a selection of both his short and feature films.

+In March 2015, at the Centre Pompidou, Paris, the 37th Cinéma du Réel conducted a major retrospective of 14 of Dutta's features and short films entitled Amit Dutta: Through the Looking Glass, curated by eminent curator and film critic Marie-Pierre Duhamel Muller.
+Included in the retrospective was a round table conference dedicated to discussing the different stages of Dutta's filmography and artistic path, using excerpts from his films.
+In her introduction to the retrospective, Marie-Pierre Duhamel wrote: “Amit Dutta explores the expressive dimensions of cinema as a time machine.
+He builds up a universe for the spectator where research feeds the imaginary, where the arts, history and mythology form part of landscapes and gestures and where knowledge enchants reality.”
+She added that his body of work evokes “the philosophical majesty of the image.”

-The 56th International Short Film Festival Oberhausen curated the director's profile in 2010 with seven of his short-films.
-Lalit Kala Akademi, Chandigarh, had organized the Cinema and Art festival showcasing a selection of both his short films and feature films hosted at the Government Museum and Art Gallery, Chandigarh, in March 2014.
-In June 2015, the 8th International Documentary and Short film Festival of Kerala (IFFK) screened a retrospective of ten of his films hosted by the Kerala State Chalachitra Academy at Thiruvananthapuram.
+In June 2015, the 8th International Documentary and Short Film Festival of Kerala (IFFK), hosted by the Kerala State Chalachitra Academy at Thiruvananthapuram, screened a retrospective of ten of his films.